Tourist Places to Visit Near Agra Within 100 kms

 What food should I try on these day trips near Agra?

 Don’t miss Mathura’s famous peda, hot kachoris in Vrindavan and parathas with chai at roadside dhabas.
-In Bharatpur, I always snack on spicy Rajasthani treats like mirchi vada.
+In Bharatpur, I love spicy Rajasthani treats like mirchi vada.
 Trust me, half the fun of these trips is the food you find along the way!

 Are these trips safe for families and solo travelers?